 Releasing the Story of Sutton Hoo

-With thanks to the £1.8million National Lottery grant from the Heritage Lottery Fund (HLF) and all the support from the public through our fundraising events, Sutton Hoo is embarking on major changes across the site this autumn, transforming the way we tell the story of one of the greatest archaeological discoveries of all time.
+With thanks to the £1.8million National Lottery grant from the Heritage Lottery Fund (HLF) and all the support from our visitors and supporters through our fundraising events, Sutton Hoo is embarking on major changes across the site this autumn, transforming the way we tell the story of one of the greatest archaeological discoveries of all time.

 The project, called ‘Releasing the Sutton Hoo Story’, will enable the National Trust to create an experience that helps visitors discover more about this internationally significant site and how its stories have captured the imaginations of people the world over.